Benzodiazepine: Pharmacodynamics

 The subset of GABAA receptors that also bind benzodiazepines are referred to as benzodiazepine receptors (BzR).
 The GABAA receptor is a heteromer composed of five subunits, the most common ones being two αs, two βs, and one γ (α2β2γ1).
 For each subunit, many subtypes exist (α1–6, β1–3, and γ1–3).
-GABAA receptors that are made up of different combinations of subunit subtypes have different properties, different distributions in the brain and different activities relative to pharmacological and clinical effects.
+GABAA receptors that are made up of different combinations of subunit subtypes have different properties, different distributions in the brain, and different activities relative to pharmacological and clinical effects.
 Benzodiazepines bind at the interface of the α and γ subunits on the GABAA receptor.
 Binding also requires that alpha subunits contain a histidine amino acid residue, (i.e., α1, α2, α3, and α5 containing GABAA receptors).
 For this reason, benzodiazepines show no affinity for GABAA receptors containing α4 and α6 subunits with an arginine instead of a histidine residue.
 Once bound to the benzodiazepine receptor, the benzodiazepine ligand locks the benzodiazepine receptor into a conformation in which it has a greater affinity for the GABA neurotransmitter.
 This increases the frequency of the opening of the associated chloride ion channel and hyperpolarizes the membrane of the associated neuron.
 The inhibitory effect of the available GABA is potentiated, leading to sedative and anxiolytic effects.
 For instance, those ligands with high activity at the α1 are associated with stronger hypnotic effects, whereas those with higher affinity for GABAA receptors containing α2 and/or α3 subunits have good anti-anxiety activity.

 GABAA receptors participate in the regulation of synaptic pruning by prompting microglial spine engulfment.
 Benzodiazepines have been shown to upregulate microglial spine engulfment and prompt overzealous eradication of synaptic connections.
 This mechanism may help explain the increased risk of dementia associated with long-term benzodiazepine treatment.

-The benzodiazepine class of drugs also interact with peripheral benzodiazepine receptors.
+The benzodiazepine class of drugs also interacts with peripheral benzodiazepine receptors.
 Peripheral benzodiazepine receptors are present in peripheral nervous system tissues, glial cells, and to a lesser extent the central nervous system.
 These peripheral receptors are not structurally related or coupled to GABAA receptors.
-They modulate the immune system and are involved in the body response to injury.
+They modulate the immune system and are involved in the body's response to injury.
 Benzodiazepines also function as weak adenosine reuptake inhibitors.
 It has been suggested that some of their anticonvulsant, anxiolytic, and muscle relaxant effects may be in part mediated by this action.
 Benzodiazepines have binding sites in the periphery, however their effects on muscle tone is not mediated through these peripheral receptors.
-The peripheral binding sites for benzodiazepines are present in immune cells and gastrointestinal tract.
+The peripheral binding sites for benzodiazepines are present in immune cells and the gastrointestinal tract.